AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`progress_parser`

-  Drives GPS's progress bar by looking for progress messages in the output stream.
+  Drives GNAT Studio's progress bar by looking for progress messages in the output stream.
 It excludes such messages from the stream.

 * :file:`console_writer`

-  Populates the GPS console with output from the stream.
+  Populates the GNAT Studio console with output from the stream.

 * :file:`location_parser`